Skip Rhudy

 Translation © 2021 Skip Rhudy

 Thanks to Tim Stegall for writing some pretty awesome music articles, many of which show up on Alternative Press.
 It takes me hours to read articles like this.
 Hours.
 I read.
 I listen to a song.
 I listen to the song again.
-I think about how the song affected my life.
-Often they are new songs (to me).
-Some are pure poetry.
-In the vein of The Velvet Underground, their influence, I love this one.
-And songs like this make me take hours to read articles about songs like this.
-Listened to it at least four times before moving on to the next one, the next spawn of Lou Reed and The Velvet Underground.
-Protopunk, recorded in LA at Whitney Studios, 1972, produced by John Cale, released 1976:
+I think about how the song affected my life (or not).
+Here some protopunk, recorded in LA at Whitney Studios, 1972, produced by John Cale, released 1976:

 the MODERN LOVERS “Pablo Picasso” 1972 – YouTube